scc416/draw-bar-chart/README.md

 - Type:
   - For single bar chart: [String](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String) (any values that is supported by CSS property: font-size)
-  - For stacked bar chart: [Array](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array) of [String](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String) (all strings have to be supported by CSS property: color)
+  - For stacked bar chart: [Array](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array) of [String](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String) (all strings have to be supported by CSS property: color).
+If the number of colour is less than number of values, the colour array would be repeated.
+If one of the colour string is not supported by CSS, it will be replaced by one of the colour in `DEFAULT_CSS_COLOR` (defined in `draw-bar-chart.js`)

 - Default:
   - For single bar chart: first value of `DEFAULT_CSS_COLOR` (defined in `draw-bar-chart.js`), which is currently `"SkyBlue"`